zFlux/StudentGrades/README.md

 [![Build Status](https://travis-ci.org/zFlux/StudentGrades.svg?branch=master)](https://travis-ci.org/zFlux/StudentGrades)

 # Student Grades
-This is a small Spring Boot application to demonstrate database persistence of relational data via a web service that receives and responds in JSON.
-Data persistence happens via an existing HSQL database file populated with some example data.
+This is a toy Spring Boot application to demonstrate persisting data to a file database file (HSQL) via a web service that receives and responds in JSON.
+Data persistence happens on an HSQL database file populated with some example data.

 **Setup**

-1. Ensure you have Java version 1.8 and Apache Maven >=3.5.4
+1. Install Java v1.8 and Apache Maven >=3.5.4
 2. Download the source:
 ```
 git clone https://github.com/zFlux/StudentGrades